 Why is this important?

-Avascular necrosis or secondary infection can lead to a permanent septal perforation and/or saddle nose deformity.
-In children, destruction of the septum can cause altered growth of the midface and permanent facial deformity.
-Rarely, a septal abscess can spread intracranially via the venous drainage of the mid face, leading to cavernous sinus thrombosis
+Loss of a substantial amount of septal cartilage can lead to a permanent septal perforation, and/or saddle nose deformity.
+Rarely, a septal abscess can spread intracranially via the venous drainage of the mid-face, leading to cavernous sinus thrombosis

 When to involve the ENT registrar

-- Discuss any patient with a suspected haematoma: confirm this by aspiration
+- Discuss any patient with a suspected haematoma

 - Discuss all cases of septal abscess or suspected intracranial extension